Method:CRM allows you to keep track of custom information on any of your customers through the use of custom fields.

-However, doing so requires a strong understanding of Method customization as well as the relationship between contacts and customers.
+However, doing so requires a strong understanding of Method:CRM customization as well as the relationship between contacts and customers.

 This article outlines how to add a custom field to the Entity table.